RodrigoBertotti/firebase-cloud-functions-typescript-example/README.md

-# api-example-firebase-admin-nodejs
+# firebase-cloud-functions-typescript-example

+A Node.js REST API example with Google Cloud Functions for Firebase, built with TypeScript, Express, Firebase Authentication, Firebase Admin SDK, and Firestore.
+It also handles Event Triggers (2nd gen) so all your code is organized.
-A Node.js REST API example that uses Firebase Admin, built with Express and Typescript that can be used as template for the creation of new servers.
+This project fits well to be used as a template for the creation of new servers.

 The main aspects of this sample are:

-- A project structure that fits well for new API projects that uses **Firebase Authentication** and **Firestore**
-- Access Control: Restricting routes access with custom claims and checking nuances
+-  **An API HTTP Trigger:**

+   - A well-organized API under the `api` folder
+   - Access Control: Reject user access by simply choosing what user roles can access a specific path or easily check the claims with a custom `request` object in the Request Handler
-- Reject a request outside the controller easily by throwing `new HttpResponseError(status, codeString, message)`
+   - Reject a request anywhere by throwing `new HttpResponseError(status, codeString, message)`
-- Logs: **winston** module is preconfigured to write `.log` files
+- **Events Triggers (2nd gen):**
+   - A well-organized Events Triggers under the `event-triggers` folder

+- Shared components between API and Event Triggers are under the `core` folder

+## About this example

+This example is a good start if you are building a Firebase Cloud Functions project.

+### About the 2nd gen event triggers example

+Every time a user or product is created, or a product is updated, a new record is created in the `db-changes` Firestore Collection that only admins can access, the code for these triggers is inside the `event-triggers` folder.

+The triggers are `onUserCreated`, `onProductCreated`, and `onProductUpdated`.

+### About the `api` HTTP trigger

+There are three roles: `storeOwner`, `buyer` and `admin`.
+Anyone can create an account, but an `adminKey` is required to create a user with `admin` role.

+#### What each user can do

+Store Owners:
+  - ✅ Create products
+  - ✅ List public products data
+  - ✅ Get full data of his own product
+  - ❌ Get full data of other store owners' product
+  - ❌ List records of changes made inside the DB, like "Product Blouse has been updated"

+Buyers:

+- ✅ List public products data
+- ❌ Create products
+- ❌ Get full data of a product
+- ❌ List records of changes made inside the DB, like "Product Blouse has been updated"

+Admins:

+- ✅ Create products
+- ✅ List public products data
+- ✅ Get full data of ANY product
+- ✅ List records of changes made inside the DB, like "Product Blouse has been updated"

 ## Getting Started

-### Step 1 -Configure the Firebase Console

-In the Firebase Console
+In the Firebase Console:

-Go to Build > Authentication > Get Started > Sign-in method > Email/Password and enable Email/Password and save it.
+1. Go to Build > Authentication > Get Started > Sign-in method > Email/Password and enable Email/Password and save it.

-Also go to Build > Firestore Database > Create database.
-You can choose the option `Start in test mode`.
+2. Also go to Build > Firestore Database > Create database.
+You can choose the option `Start in test mode`

-### Step 2 - Generate your `firebase-credentials.json` file

-1) Go to your Firebase Project
-2) Click on the engine icon (on right of "Project Overview")
-3) "Project Settings"
-4) "Service Accounts"
-5) "Firebase Admin SDK" and make sure the "Node.js" option is selected
-6) Click on "Generate new private key".
-Rename the downloaded file to `firebase-credentials.json` and move it to inside the `environment` folder.

-⚠️ Keep `firebase-credentials.json` and `environment.ts` local,
-don't commit these files, keep both on `.gitignore`

-As any Firebase server, the API has administrative privileges, that means the API has full permission to perform changes on the Firestore Database (and other Firebase Resources) regardless of how the Firestore Security Rules are configured.

-### Step 3 - To test your server locally:

-This command will start and restart your server as code changes are made, do not use on production

-    npm run dev
+### Deploying

-Let's run `npm install` to install the dependencies and `npm run dev` to start your server locally on port 3000.
+Go to the `functions` folder and run `npm install` to install the dependencies.
+After that, go back to the root folder (`cd ..`) and run:

-#### Other commands for the production environment

-#### To build your server:

-    npm run build

-#### To start your server

-    npm run start

-### Step 4 - Use Postman to test it

-1. In the Firebase Console > Go to Project Overview and Click on the **Web** platform to Add a new Platform

-2. Add a Nickname like "Postman" and click on Register App

-3. Copy the **apiKey** field

-4. Import the **[postman_collection.json](postman_collection.json)** file to your Postman

-5. Test creating an account first, after that, go to the Login request example and pass the `apiKey` as query parameter

-6. Copy the `idToken` and pass it as header for the other requests, the header name is `Authorization`.
+- `npm install -g firebase-tools` to install the Firebase CLI
+- `firebase use --add` and select your Firebase project, add any alias you prefer
+- And finally, run `firebase deploy`

-## Authentication
+## API Authentication

 Firebase Authentication is used to verify if the client is authenticated on Firebase Authentication,